 The key thing differentiating social investors from mainstream investors is that we’re interested in both financial and social returns.
 That is, we want to know how our investment is going to increase your organisation’s social impact.
 Increased social impact might look different in different organisations.
 For example, it might mean reaching more service users, working with new user groups, expanding your geographic remit, strengthening your delivery approach, or offering greater breadth or depth of services.
 Whatever this looks like for your organisation, you should be able to explain clearly how the investment will help deliver increased social impact.

-Besides just having a clear vision of what you want your organisation to achieve financially and socially, we need to know that you have the knowledge, skills, experience, systems, and relationships to make this happen.
+Besides just having a clear vision of what you want your organisation to achieve financially and socially, we want to know that you have the knowledge, skills, experience, systems, and relationships to make this happen.
 If your organisation already has a track record in its field, tell us about your management and delivery team, what frameworks you will use to structure and manage your work, and any kitemarks or awards that demonstrate the quality of your approach.
 If you are starting up a new organisation or initiative, show us how you have assembled the right team to deliver on your vision for the organisation, and how their previous experiences will ensure that your new venture is a success.